BlazeChamp/NPC-Dialogue-Generator/README.md

 As coversations continue, the AI gets a better idea of how to conversate as it keeps a running log of the conversation.

 This program was run in Visual Studio 2022 with python in a single solution

+Make sure all main.py dialogueEngine.py, and data are in the same folder and then run main.py using python. (e.g. python main.py)